 Jefferies commissions and charging structure is designed not to discriminate between venues i.e., client commissions will not vary depending on the venue(s) chosen to execute a client's order.
 Execution commission is charged to clients at a flat basis points rate.
-There is no connection/correlation between where orders are routed / executed, and the commission rates charged to clients.
-In addition, routing logic embedded into the smart order router is based on liquidity capture, not cost of execution.
+In addition, routing logic embedded into the smart order router is based on liquidity capture, latency or other quality-related factors, not cost of execution.
 Jefferies receives no payment for order flow nor inducements from any venue.
 Where Jefferies is the execution venue (i.e., where Jefferies fills the client on risk), it will review the quality of its own execution in the same way as it would for any other execution venue.